Sinclert/SATD-BattlesMap/README.md

 ## How does it work?

-To be able to execute the system, you need a web browser (Google Chrome, Mozilla Firefox or Safari work perfectly) to view the map.
+To be able to execute the system, you need a web browser (Google Chrome or Mozilla Firefox) to view the map.
 Once you open it, you find the map shown in the following image:

 ![map](images/map.png)